 - Indian Institute of Management Udaipur (IIMU)

-- Department of Business Economics (DBE), University of Delhi
+- Department of Business Economics (DBE), South Campus, University of Delhi

 - Department of Commerce, Delhi School of Economics (DSE), University of Delhi

-- Department of Industrial & Management Engineering (IME), IIT Kanpur (IITK)
+- Department of Industrial and Management Engineering (IME), Indian Institute of Technology Kanpur (IIT–Ka)

 - Indian Institute of Management Amritsar (IIM Amritsar)